-Our campus contains two residence halls areasJ: East Campus (formerly known as Brush Towers, University Hall and University Park) and West Campus formerly known as Thompson Point.
+Our campus contains two residence halls areasJ: East Campus (formerly known as Brush Towers, University Hall and University Park) and West Campus (also known as Thompson Point).
 Our campus also currently contains three apartment complexes.

 1912: Anthony Hall

 The buildings on West Campus, originally known as "Thompson Point", were completed in two phases.
 The first phase was finished in 1957 and the second in 1962.
 Thompson Point buildings were named after many distinguished scholars, advocates and philanthropists.